 This type of marketplace is also called peer-to-peer lending, where one user offers to lend money at a certain rate and for certain types of collateral, and other users can either accept or deny their offers.

 Like SALT, users must make a profile or register in order to use the platform.
 You can lend out or borrow ETH, LEND, DAI, or TUSD, and there are over 180 Ethereum tokens that can be used as collateral along with Ether and Bitcoin.

 Dharma Lever is a decentralized peer-to-peer lending platform on Ethereum.
 The users set lending and borrowing terms, and the open marketplace determines which terms are accepted or not.

 Dharma does not have its own token.
 The platform is still in alpha mode, which means it has not been fully released so users must register in order to access its services.
 Even in alpha mode, though, Dharma has over $170K already locked up in its protocol.

 Compound is currently live on Ethereum and is the second most used decentralized lending application behind MakerDAO.

 Like MakerDAO, Compound relies on a completely decentralized system of smart contracts that can be accessed without permission or registration.

 Like Dharma, users can set the rates they want to lend out or pick which loans they are willing to accept.
 You can use Ether and multiple ERC20 tokens such as BAT, DAI, REP, and ZRX to lend out or borrow.

-Interest rates are determined by the market forces on the system and borrowers need to maintain a collateral value that is 150% of what they borrowed.
+The market forces determine interest rates on the system, and borrowers need to maintain a collateral value that is 150% of what they borrowed.